tiffanymonroe/wdi-remote-gizmo/unit_1/w01d04/homework/README.md

 <hr>

 # Setup
-in the `homework` folder for tonight, create a file `solutions.js`.
+1) In the `homework` folder for tonight, create a file called `solutions.js`.
 Write your answers in this file.
 <br>

 # Functions